-Claims reserves are the result of an estimate of the cost of all unpaid claims at the end of the year, whether they are reported or late, i.e. claims not -yet -reported or claims reported but whose valuation may be subject to subsequent changes.
-This estimate is made either by file or on the basis of triangulation methods or, if the history of claims is not sufficient, according to fixed-parameter approaches.
+Claims reserves are the result of an estimate of the cost of all unpaid claims at the end of the year, whether they are reported or late, i.e. claims not yet reported or claims reported but whose valuation may be subject to subsequent changes.
+This estimate is either made by file or based on triangulation methods or, if the history of claims is not sufficient, according to fixed-parameter approaches.

-Those are increased by a claims management handling reserve that corresponds to the estimate of the operating expenses attached to the claims provisioned.
+Those reserves are increased by a claims management handling reserve that corresponds to the estimate of the operating expenses attached to the claims provisioned.

-These provisions are reduced by the amount of the recoveries to be received by reference to the remedies estimated by reference to the recoveries observed in prior years.
+These provisions are reduced by the amount of the recoveries to be received estimated by reference to the recoveries observed in prior years.